Pumpkin Hummus

 Soak 1 Tbs. cleaned pumpkin seeds in ½ cup water with 1/4tsp baking powder for about an hour.
 Drain and towel-dry.
 Coat lightly with oil and salt well.
 Roast about 15 minutes in a 425 F. oven (after you’re done roasting pumpkin.)
 Stir occasionally; watch seeds don’t burn.
 Take out when crisp and deep-mahogany in color and let cool in a wire sieve.
 Store in a small airtight jar.

-*correction posted 9/29/16, original posted recipe had baking powder rather than baking soda listed in the ingredients section
+*correction posted 9/29/16, the original posted recipe had baking powder rather than baking soda listed in the ingredients section

 Why the baking soda?